jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you still remember your current machine account password, you can
-simply log in to the appropriate Tier-2 facility as normal and then use the passwd command
+simply log in to Cirrus as normal and then use the passwd command

 ::